-In the past few months, the story of Harper Lee and the controversy surrounding her sequel to “To Kill a Mocking Bird” had authors talking again about how it seems everyone is on a mission to rip authors off.
-In fact, things have gotten so bad that the Author’s Guild has started a new campaign for what they’re calling a fair contract initiative which they hope will help authors achieve a fair and balanced return for their work.
+The story of Harper Lee and the controversy surrounding her sequel to the literary classic: “To Kill a Mocking Bird” had authors talking yet again about how the industry is on a mission to rip them off.
+In fact, things have gotten so bad in the publishing industry that the Author’s Guild has started a campaign for what they’re calling a fair contract initiative which they hope will help authors achieve a fair and balanced return for their work.

 Before I go further, let me explain the types of licensing rights authors usually exploit:

 1. Print (paperback, large print, hardback, etc)